 1 celery rib, thinly sliced

 1 tablespoon dried chives

 1 cup light cream

 3 cups vegetable broth

 1/2 teaspoon dried thyme

 Place chestnuts in a large bowl and cover with boiling water for 30 minutes.

 Remove from water and carefully slit the bottom of each with an 'x' on the rounded bottom of each chestnut.
 Place on a large, microwave safe dish and cover with a wet paper towel.
 Heat, on high, for 2 minutes.
-Remove to let cool to room temperature before peeling and chopped.

 Meanwhile, in a large saucepan, add the bacon and cook over medium heat until almost crispy.
 Add the chopped chestnuts, onion and celery and continue cooking with the bacon until celery is crisp tender, about another 3-4 minutes.
 Add the potatoes, chives and vegetable broth.
 Bring to a boil, reduce heat to medium-low and simmer until the potatoes are fork tender without falling apart, about 6-7 minutes.
 Add the shrimp and oysters, cooking another 4-5 minutes or until the edges of the oysters start to curl.
 Add the cream, salt, pepper and thyme. immediately.